Robert Kiełabsiński*, Przemysław Kieszkowski, Beniamin O. Grabarek and Dariusz Boroń Pages 1242 - 1248 ( 7 )

 Background: A reduced concentration of adiponectin is considered as an independent factor of the risk of inducing endometrial cancer.
 Cisplatin is a drug used in the therapy of this type of neoplasm.
 However, knowledge of the effects of cisplatin on the adiponectin level is still limited.

-Objective: The purpose of this study was to asses the impact of cisplatin depending on the concentration and time of exposition of the cells to the drug on the adiponectin level in the endometrial cancer cell line.
+Objective: The purpose of this study was to assess the impact of cisplatin depending on the concentration and time of exposition of the cells to the drug on the adiponectin level in the endometrial cancer cell line.

 Methods: Cells of endometrial cancer cell line Ishikawa were exposed for 12,24 and 48 hour periods to cisplatin with the following concentrations: 2.5μM, 5μM, 10μM.
 The changes in the expression profile of adiponectin were compared to the RtqPCR reaction and ELISA test.
 The STATISTICA 13.0 PL program was used for statistical analysis (p<0.05).

 Results: In the culture without the drug, the concentration of adiponectin was statistically lower than in the cell culture incubated with the drug.
-Changes on the mRNA level seem to be clearer than on the protein level, although in both cases the same trend in the expression changes was noted.
+Changes on the mRNA level seem to be more specific than on the protein level, although in both cases, the same trend in the expression changes was noted.

-adiponectin, Ishikawa cell line, molecular marker, cisplatin, endometrial cancer, cisplatin.
+Adiponectin, Ishikawa cell line, molecular marker, cisplatin, endometrial cancer, cisplatin.

 Department of Obstetrics & Gynaecology ward, Health Center in Mikolow, Mikolow, Voivodeship Specialist Hospital in Wloclawek, Wloclawek, Department of Histology, Cytophysiology and Embryology, Faculty of Medicine, University of Technology, Zabrze, Department of Histology, Cytophysiology and Embryology, Faculty of Medicine, University of Technology, Zabrze